Home Blog How to Verify Identity for GDPR Compliant Identity Verification Data Requests

 Special considerations for different request types

-Access requests involve disclosing information.
-This creates the highest risk of unauthorized disclosure.
+Access requests involve disclosing information, which creates the highest risk of unauthorized disclosure.
 Someone pretending to be the data subject could gain access to sensitive personal data.
+In such cases, strong verification is appropriate, particularly when the data is sensitive or could be misused.

 Erasure requests (right to be forgotten) involve deleting data rather than disclosing it.
 The risk profile is different.
-An impostor making an erasure request causes inconvenience and potential service disruption, but doesn't gain access to the data.
+An impostor making an erasure request causes inconvenience and potential service disruption, but doesn’t gain access to the data.
+For such requests, you still need to verify identity, but the threshold might be slightly lower than for access requests.
+The harm from mistakenly honoring a fraudulent erasure request is generally less severe than from mistakenly disclosing data.

-If someone requests rectification of their email address or phone number, that's actually a red flag.
+Rectification requests ask you to correct inaccurate data.
+Verification is important here too.
+An impostor could change contact information, payment details, or other data to facilitate fraud.
+If someone requests rectification of their email address or phone number, that’s actually a red flag.
 Fraudsters often try to change contact information first, then make access requests to the new address.

 Data portability requests combine access and potential transfer to another controller.
 These deserve the same verification scrutiny as standard access requests.